Locations:

 The Fontan operation, also known as total cavopulmonary anastomosis, is a palliative procedure indicated for patients with a univentricular heart.
 It has become a standard intervention for patients with one functioning or anatomic ventricle.

 Over time, this malformation can lead to a number of complications, explains Shahnawaz Amdani, MD, a pediatric cardiologist at Cleveland Clinic Children’s and first author of the study.
-“The absence of a ventricular pump is often unsustainable and can lead to multi-organ dysfunction, with effects particularly to the liver and kidneys,” he says.
+“The absence of a ventricular pump can lead to multi-organ dysfunction, with effects particularly to the liver and kidneys,” he says.

 While heart transplant is often recommended for these patients, end-organ dysfunction can lead to poorer survival outcomes in this patient population.